Virgin1: Virgin1

+Sky purchase and Channel One rebrand

 On 4 June 2010, British Sky Broadcasting and Virgin Media announced that they had reached an agreement for the acquisition by Sky of Virgin Media Television.
 Virgin1 was also a part of the deal, but was rebranded as Channel One on 3 September 2010, as the Virgin name wasn't licensed to Sky.

-Timeshift channel

-A 1-hour timeshift channel called Channel One +1 launched in September 2010.

 Closure

 On 15 September 2010, BSkyB announced that it would close Channel One and its sister channels Bravo and Bravo 2.
 Sky, having carried out a review of the VMTV channels, found that Channel One was too similar to Sky3, with which it sat alongside as a free to air channel on Freeview.
-Challenge would replace Channel One's former Freeview slot in turn, receiving a large boost in its programming budget.
-At 06:00 on 1 February 2011, Channel One ceased broadcasting on all platforms.
-The last programme was an episode of Star Trek: Enterprise.
-Since its closure, many programmes, including sci-fi and drama programming, were incorporated into Sky's free-to-air channel, Pick, whilst premium programming was moved to Sky's pay TV channels.
+Challenge would utilise Channel One's former Freeview slot, and receive a large boost in its programming budget.
+At 06:00 on 1 February 2011, Channel One ceased broadcasting on all platforms; the last programme was an episode of Star Trek: Enterprise.
+Since its closure, many programmes, including sci-fi and drama programming, were incorporated into Sky's free-to-air channel, Pick TV (a rebranding from Sky3), whilst premium programming was moved to Sky's pay TV channels.